- About Us

 A Future Focussed education is delivered in each of our schools:

-Innovative learning approaches in the Prep School prepare students for their digital futures by creating a seamless pathway to digital fluency that enhances critical thinking through hands on engagement.
+Innovative learning approaches in the Junior School prepare students for their digital futures by creating a seamless pathway to digital fluency that enhances critical thinking through hands on engagement.
 We offer this to students from Year 1 through makerspaces, robotics, problem solving and coding.
 Read more

 The Middle School curriculum continues to evolve to incorporate future ready skills.
 This includes a focus on the development of digital literacy and the increase of interdisciplinary learning such as the Year 9 Interdisciplinary unit that brings together students’ English communication skills and Humanities research skills to create a pitch style presentation, addressing the UN Sustainability Goals.
 Read more